SimpleDataLabsInc/prophecy-docs/docs/SQL/gems/transform/aggregate.md

 <h3><span class="badge">SQL Gem</span></h3>

-Together let's deconstruct a commonly used Transformation, the Aggregate Gem.
+Let's deconstruct a commonly used Transformation, the Aggregate Gem.
 Follow along in the `HelloWorld_SQL` Project.

 ## Using the Gem